-As part of the Metromile Acquisition, the Company assumed the Metromile 2011 Incentive Stock Plan ("2011 Plan") and Metromile 2021 Incentive Stock Plan ("2021 Plan") (collectively referred to as "Assumed Plans").
-The equity awards assumed of 404,207 were granted from the respective Assumed Plans but will be settled in the Company's common stock (see Note 5).
-The remaining unallocated shares reserved under both 2011 Plan and 2021 Plan were cancelled and no new awards will be granted under these Assumed Plans.
+As part of the acquisition of Metromile in 2022, the Company assumed the Metromile 2011 Incentive Stock Plan ("2011 Plan") and Metromile 2021 Incentive Stock Plan ("2021 Plan") (collectively referred to as "Assumed Plans").
+The Company assumed equity awards of 404,207 which were granted from the respective Assumed Plans and will be settled in the Company's common stock.
+The remaining unallocated shares reserved under both 2011 Plan and 2021 Plan were canceled and no new awards will be granted under these Assumed Plans.